rwaples/popgen2017-pink_salmon/README.md

 # Estimation of effective population size in pink salmon
+## Population Genetics 2017, University of Copenhagen
 #### Ryan Waples ryan.waples@gmail.com

 ## Program
-* Apply data filters in (PLINK)
+* Apply data filters (PLINK)
 * Explore patterns of population structure pink salmon and visual the ffect of data filters
 * Estimate pairwise linkage disequilibrium (LD) between all SNPs in each population
 * Use the LD estimates to estiamte effective population size (N<sub>e</sub>) in each population
 * Compare estimates of the census (N<sub>c</sub>) and effective (N<sub>e</sub>) population sizes

 ## Learning outcomes
-* Get familiar with using PLINK for common filtering procedures
+* Get confortable with using PLINK for common filtering procedures
-* Get familiar with using R for data analysis and plotting
+* Get confortable with using R for data analysis and plotting
 * Understand the relationship between LD and N<sub>e</sub>

 ## Background reading - Nielsen and Slatkin
 * Wright-Fischer Model p.
 22-27
 * Effective population size p.
 43-46
-    * Linkage Disequilibrium p 108 - 112, including boxes 6.1 - 6.3
+* Linkage Disequilibrium p.
+108 - 112, including boxes 6.1 - 6.3

+## Pink salmon
+Info on pink salmon here

+## Data source
+Link to paper with pink salmon data

+## About the *.ipynbfiles

+## Exercises
+### Getting started
+    Download the data

 ## Questions